Location: Washington, District of Columbia, United States

 - Liaise with other NED teams; participate in various working groups, and other efforts to improve NED’s overall functioning and effectiveness.

-- Bachelor’s degree in International Affairs, Political Science, International Development, or a related discipline; Master’s degree preferred.
+- Bachelor’s degree in International Affairs, Political Science, International Development or a related discipline; Master’s degree preferred.

-- Experience in nonprofit work.
+- Significant experience in nonprofit work.

 - Experience in democracy-related projects and programs required for: